 Case 4 Charges – Fail to Stop at a Stop Sign; Driving Under Suspension:

 Prosecutor: A. Bruno

-The Constructive Notice (mentioned in Case 3 above) was also handed to the officer at the scene of this event.
+The Constructive Notice and Declaration (mentioned in Case 3 above) was also handed to the officer at the scene of this event.
 This Notice was — again — not part of the Disclosure and once again in contradiction of the land mark Supreme Court of Canada case law R. v Stinchcombe.
 These people should know this stuff — they are failing in their duty to perform!

 Once again I filed the 2 motions for this case: the motion challenging jurisdiction and the Section 7 Charter Application.
 All the paperwork was in order and I was ready to proceed on the trial date.
 Again the jurisdiction motion is pretty much the same as the previous one and the Section 7 Charter Application is pretty much the same as well with the exception of edits at Tab 3 where the core argument sits.

 What happened in court?

 On this date I arrived in court early and observed the same prosecutor (Anthony Bruno) from Case 1 conducting the duties in the court that day.
 After learning that he would be dealing with my matter, I informed him that I would be letting the JP know that there is a conflict of interest here as I had filed a complaint against him.
 He didn’t say much and we left it at that.

 The courtroom appeared to be empty as I once again had a day and a half booked (I motioned the court on a previous appearance to allow this time frame) to address my matter and the motions I had brought forward.
 Bruno gave me the impression that we would be moving forward with the legal proceedings and asked me to wait awhile until the JP appeared.
 I walked out into the hallway and stood around for about 5 minutes when I noticed the officer who issued me the Summons to Appear — he was there and indeed it looked as if we were moving forward with this case.